sap-tutorials/Tutorials/tutorials/btp-app-events-app-setup-s4hc/btp-app-events-app-setup-s4hc.md

 1. Copy the files `API_BUSINESS_PARTNER.js` and `API_BUSINESS_PARTNER-extended.cds` from `tutorial/templates/events-s4hc-use/srv/external` to the `srv/external` folder of your app.

-    `API_BUSINESS_PARTNER.js` extends the default behavior of the Business Partner service to also emit events, this allows us to test the events-related behaviors locally.
+    `API_BUSINESS_PARTNER.js` extends the default behavior of the Business Partner service to also emit events.
+This allows you to test the events-related behaviors locally.

     Let's look at the `API_BUSINESS_PARTNER-extended.cds` file.